bem/bem-components/common.blocks/checkbox/checkbox.en.md

 Type: `String`.

-Specifies a text of a checkbox or a text on a button if <a href="checkboxtype">type modifier with button value</a> is set to the block.
+Specifies a text of a checkbox or a text on a button if <a href="#checkboxtype">type modifier with button value</a> is set to the block.

 ```js
 {